Non-asymptotic confidence intervals for MCMC in practice: Concentration bounds

 For initial distribution $q$, and stationary distribution $\pi$, let

 This definition will be useful for stating our bounds.
-For uniformly ergodic Markov chains (including ergodic finite state chains), by Proposition 3.15 of \cite{Martoncoupling}, we have
+For uniformly ergodic Markov chains (including ergodic finite state chains), by Proposition 3.11 of \cite{Martoncoupling}, we have

-Uniform ergodicity often does not hold for Markov chains on general state spaces.
-In such cases, we will use a different approach to bound $E(t_0)$.
+Markov chains on general state spaces are often not uniformly ergodic.
+In such cases, $E(t_0)$ can be bounded using a different approach.
 If a distribution $q$ on $(\Omega,\F)$ is absolutely continuous with respect to $\pi$, we define the \emph{$\chi^2$ contrast} of $q$ and $\pi$, denoted by $N_q$, as

 If $q$ is not absolutely continuous with respect to $\pi$, then we define $N_q:=\infty$.
-When we start from a fixed point $x$, then $q(x)=1$, and $N_q=1/\pi(x)$.
-Using this quantity, by Proposition 3.15 of \cite{Martoncoupling}, for reversible/non-reversible chains, respectively,
+Using $N_q$, by Proposition 3.11 of \cite{Martoncoupling}, for reversible/non-reversible chains, respectively,